 Racism has been present one way or another during our existence.
-As a result, there are manuscripts from different ages that reflect it.
+As a result, there are manuscripts of different ages that reflect it.
 Many writers found in their literary art a way to denounce this.

 Racism in fiction and medieval fantasy genres

 Even in fiction and medieval genre, many authors have included racism in their lore in one way or another.
 To cite a few examples of more than well-known sagas, in Lord of the Rings, Tolkien included in the lore the contempt that existed between some of the fantastic races of the Middle Earth, who does not remember the contempt that existed between the dwarves and the elves? both races had no problem in showing their mutual contempt.
 However, Gimli (a dwarf) and Legolas (an elf) would end up being great friends.

 Another example in fantasy literature would be Harry Potter (which if you loved, you can check these other suggestions).
 The aversion that some magicians felt towards Muggles (a person who lacks the magical ability and was not born in a magical family) or mudblood (a foul name for someone who is Muggle-born) would be a different approach to racism.
 Racism is present in these novels in different ways, and is in fact, partly at least, the plot of the second volume of this saga, The Chamber of Secrets.